NASA-PDS/pds-view/PACKAGING.rst

 ------------

 Building the platform-specific installers leverages Buildout_.
-The Buildout bootstrapper script, ``boostrap.py`` is included with the PDS Inspect Tool source.
+The Buildout bootstrapper script, ``boostrap.py`` is included with PDSView source.
 Simply do the following (adjusting paths and platform-specifics as needed):

 1. Use the Python from your vitualenv to bootstrap:
    ``/tmp/mypython/bin/python2.7 bootstrap.py``